-- The maximum hours of personal care received are determined by the approved department assessment for Medicaid personal care services. - When transportation to essential services is included in the personal care service plan, individual provides are also reimbursed for their mileage if they use their own private vehicle, up to a maximum of 100 miles per month (per the Collective Bargaining Agreement). - Payments flow directly from the Single State Agency to the agency provider or individual provider of services. - · Body care excludes: - (i) Foot care if you are diabetic or have poor circulation; or - (ii) Changing bandages or dressings when sterile procedures are required. - The following tasks CANNOT be delegated:

-- o Injections - o Central Lines - o Sterile procedures - o Tasks that require nursing judgment - Personal care transportation is limited to adults, and to 100 miles of transportation to and from essential shopping and/or medical appointments required by the participant as a part of the personal care service.
+- When transportation to essential services is included in the personal care service plan, individual provides are also reimbursed for their mileage if they use their own private vehicle, up to a maximum of 100 miles per month (per the Collective Bargaining Agreement). - Payments flow directly from the Single State Agency to the agency provider or individual provider of services. - Body care excludes: - (i) Foot care if you are diabetic or have poor circulation; or - (ii) Changing bandages or dressings when sterile procedures are required. - The following tasks CANNOT be delegated: - o Injections - o Central Lines - o Sterile procedures - o Tasks that require nursing judgment - Personal care transportation is limited to adults, and to 100 miles of transportation to and from essential shopping and/or medical appointments required by the participant as a part of the personal care service.
 Personal care transportation is only utilized when other State Medicaid resources do not meet the participant's transportation need and as a result the personal care provider transports the participant in the provider's own personal vehicle. - To distinguish personal care transportation from the transportation service provided under this waiver, the waiver transportation service is provided in order to ensure the participant's access to waiver services identified in the PCSP.
 Waiver transportation would only be authorized to and from waiver services if State Medicaid transportation resources do not meet the participant's transportation need. - Personal Care Transportation and Waiver Transportation have separate and distinct service authorization codes and descriptions.
-They are also identified as separate services in the PCSP. - Waiver transportation requires providers to submit DSHS form 14-463 to the CRM, which documents mileage and purpose of travel.
+They are also identified as separate services in the ISP. - Waiver transportation requires providers to submit DSHS form 14-463 to the CRM, which documents mileage and purpose of travel.
 Waiver transportation includes reimbursement to professional transportation providers and reimbursement for use of the state ferry system, bus, or taxi, as well as reimbursement to individual providers when their own personal vehicle is used.